arachnegl/intro-to-raspberry-pi/source/shell.rst

 Note also that the prompt tells you where you are relative to the `home` directory.
 Your home directory is your users' home.
 An absolute location is the location of a file or folder in terms of the root of the computer's file system.

+Note: We will drop the `pi@raspberrypi` part of the prompt from now on.

 Building a file system
 ======================